eapearson/kbase-sdk-module-doi-request/README.md

 ## Actually...

-This is a prototype service for linking a KBase account to an ORCID account.
+This is a prototype service for creating requests for DOIs for static narratives.

 Although it works with kb-sdk and is compatible with the KBase service wizard app runner, it does not use most of the machinery.
 Rather it is a simple fastapi-based service.